jonnylink/NodeChat/README.md

 # ChatGPT Wrapper
-A super simple Node.js wrapper for ChatGPT using OpenAI's API to use for Fun™
+A super simple Node.js wrapper for OpenAI's ChatGPT and Anthropic's Claude APIs for Fun™

+By Default ChatGPT is used.

 ## Setup
 1. Clone the repository.